BeanieODM/beanie/docs/tutorial/install.md

 ## Init

-Beanie uses Motor as a driver.
+Beanie uses Motor as an async database engine.
+To init previously created documents, you should provide the Motor database instance and list of your document models to the `init_beanie(...)` function, as it is shown in the example:
 ```python
 from beanie import init_beanie